gwax/www-gwax/posts/2004/06/al-qaeda-each-and-every-one-of-them.rst

 Al-Qaeda to give it a face.
 Al-Qaeda, the real world equivalent to Command & Conquer: General's GLA.

-While we're on the topic of Al-Qaeda, I know the guy that runs the al-qaeda.net web domain.
-He's a nice guy actually, half Egyptian, but no terrorist, mainly runs the domain as a lark so that he can send and receive email by it.
-I've been trying to convince him to turn the domain into a group blog so that we can all have fun with the thing.

 I guess the point is that not everything Al-Qaeda is evil (at least the larks aren't) and I don't buy that everything terrorist is Al-Qaeda.